Some links in this post may be affiliate links

 In 4-6 months, there will be adequate root development after which you can begin Ficus cyathistipula routine care.

 There are many and varied causes of leaf drop in African Fig Tree.
 One possible cause of leaf drop is sudden changes in the growing conditions.
+This often happens when you bring the plant home or when you move it to a new location in the home.

-Water the plant liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+When you bring the African Fig Tree, position it under bright light with 4-6 hours of direct morning or late afternoon sunlight and warm conditions.
+Water the plant liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
 It may loss a few leaves but will eventually settle.

 If you need to move the plant to a new location in your home, do so gradually to acclimate it to the new conditions.
+For instance, if you want to take it outside, move it to a shaded place first before you can take out under bright light.

 The second possible cause of leaf drop in Birchbark Fig is extremely cold or hot temperatures due to drafts.
+Too high or too low temperatures (outside the above range) will affect the normal functioning of the plant systems.

-Too high temperatures will cause dehydration which can lead to wilting and leaf drop while too low temperatures cause the plant to stop growing and begin to die.
-Leaf drop is one of the signs of a dying plant.
+Too high temperatures will cause dehydration which can lead to wilting and leaf drop.
+Too low temperatures cause the plant to stop growing and begin to die which begins with leaf drop.
+Keep the plant away from drafts and maintain an average warmth of 16-240C.
+Check out this guide on understanding temperature for houseplants.

-Place the plant in a brighter spot and ensure it is receiving bright light with some direct sunshine or instal a grow light where natural lighting is not sufficient.
+The third possible cause of leaf drop in African Fig Tree is too little light.
+Place the plant in a brighter spot and ensure it is receiving bright light with 4-6 hours of direct sunshine or instal a grow light where natural lighting is not sufficient.

-Read more on 14 reasons why Rubber Plant is dropping leaves and how to fix them
+Related: 14 reasons why Rubber Plant is dropping leaves and how to fix them

 Yellowing leaf edges in African Fig Tree are due to underfeeding.
 Feed the plant every 2-3 weeks with a balanced, water-soluble fertilizer during the growing period but do not feed in the cold period.